The Merk Hard Currency Fund (MERKX) seeks to profit from a rise in hard currencies versus the U.S. dollar.

 The Merk Hard Currency Fund typically invests in a basket of hard currencies.
 Hard currencies are currencies backed by sound monetary policy; sound monetary policy focuses on price stability.

-The Fund publishes its currency exposure on a monthly basis.
-Below is the Fund's exposure to hard currencies as of April 30, 2013, along with the composition of the U.S. Dollar Index (USDX):
+Below is the Fund's exposure to hard currencies as of September 30, 2019, along with the composition of the U.S. Dollar Index (USDX):

 Region